simple-login/app/README.md

 > Sender Policy Framework (SPF) is an email authentication method designed to detect forging sender addresses during the delivery of the email

 Similar to DKIM, setting up SPF is highly recommended.
 Add a TXT record for `mydomain.com` with the value `v=spf1 mx -all`.
 What it means is only your server can send email with `@mydomain.com` domain.
 To verify, you can use `dig mydomain.com txt`

-#### DMARC (optional) TODO

 ### Docker

 Now the boring DNS stuffs are done, let's do something more fun!

-Please follow the steps on [Docker CE for Ubuntu](https://docs.docker.com/v17.12/install/linux/docker-ce/ubuntu/) to install Docker on the server.
+If you don't already have Docker installed on your server, please follow the steps on [Docker CE for Ubuntu](https://docs.docker.com/v17.12/install/linux/docker-ce/ubuntu/) to install Docker.

 Tips: if you want to run Docker without the `sudo` prefix, add your account to `docker` group: